Has a personal injury left you in financial trouble?

-This is why you’re considering turning to personal injury lawsuit loans.
+This is why you’re considering turning to personal injury lawsuit advances.
 But are they good for you?
 Read on to find out!

-Personal injury lawsuit loans are offered by settlement funding companies.
+Personal injury lawsuit advances are offered by settlement funding companies.

-These loans are a type of secured financing — because the forthcoming settlement serves as the loan’s collateral.
+These advances are a type of secured financing — because the forthcoming settlement serves as the advance’s collateral.
 In other words, most lenders will only approve your application when they have reason to believe your settlement case will be successful.

 Does the type of personal injury matter?

-Here is why a lawsuit settlement loan could be the right option for you.
+Here is why a lawsuit settlement advance could be the right option for you.